zeusrahl/dnd-gen/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Ideas

+1) Six scores are rolled
+2) A Race is picked, modifying the scores
+2a) If a subrace is available, pick subrace
+3) Class is picked
+3a) Class dictates the location of the six scores for ability